etherlesss/etherlesss/README.md

 + Doing projects for fun
 + Music on my daily basis
 + College projects are among my repos
++ Spanish is main language, but I can speak english too.

 Languages and tools </br>
 + Langs: Python, C, Java